Henry Cele: As an actor

 Statue of Shaka at Camden Market, obviously based facially on Cele's portrayal.

 In November 1981, Cele was approached to audition to play the role Shaka, a Zulu King who led an army against the British empire in 1800s, in the stage production "Shaka" which ran for a year.

 In 1986, the five episodes of the ten hours miniseries Shaka Zulu premiered.
-Director Bill Faure who saw him in the stage production suggested that he auditioned.
+Director Bill Faure who saw him in the stage production suggested that he audition.
 Cele beat out 4000 individuals who also auditioned.

 In 1988, Cele acted in David Winters's Rage to Kill, and Freedom Fighters.

 In 1990, Cele acted in Curse III: Blood Sacrifice.

 In 1996, Cele acted in Stephen Hopkins's The Ghost and the Darkness.

 Cele appeared again in 2001 as Shaka in the 3-hour 2-part miniseries, called Shaka Zulu: The Citadel.
 Set in winter 1827.
 It was also released in a 2-hour telemovie version called Shaka Zulu: The Last Great Warrior.